Who We Are

 3. Meet the development needs of this community of scholars through recognizing and advancing their particular methodological and epistemological traditions

-4. Increase the vibrancy of the Academy through a body of scholarship that enables connections to, yet has no exact overlap with, many other divisions
+4. Increase the vibrancy of the Academy through a body of scholarship that enables connections to, yet has no exact overlap with, many other AoM Divisions and Interest Groups

 Identity

-The SAP Interest Group is a diverse community that values a wide range of methodological and theoretical approaches.
-What unites its members is a shared conviction that organization studies can be advanced by focusing on the processes and practices that constitute the everyday activities of organizational actors and by relating these activities to strategic outcomes.
-This focus allows researchers to reassert the agency of actors and to critically interrogate assumptions that are often taken for granted within the broader field of organization studies.
+The SAP Interest Group is a diverse community that values a wide range of theoretical and methodological approaches.
+What unites its members is a shared conviction that management and organization studies can be advanced by focusing on the processes and practices that constitute the everyday activities of organizational actors, and by relating these activities to broader organizational and societal outcomes.
+This focus allows researchers to reassert the agency of actors and to critically interrogate assumptions that are often taken for granted within management and organization studies.

-With its emphasis on the work of strategists, the SAP Interest Group promotes a micro-level perspective on traditional areas of strategy process and strategy content research.
-It is particularly interested in the generic practices through which strategy is accomplished, such as planning routines, discourse, and the use of tools.
-Methodologically, this research orientation raises specific challenges, especially with regard to achieving sufficient closeness to strategic practitioners.
-In response, the Interest Group encourages methodological innovation, including collaborative and mixed-method designs, action research interventions, relationships based on executive development and coaching, as well as video-based and narrative approaches.
+With its emphasis on the work of organizational actors such as strategists, managers, employees, consultants, and other external constituents, the SAP Interest Group is particularly interested in the generic practices through which organizing, strategizing, and entrepreneuring are accomplished, such as through planning routines, discourse, and the use of tools.
+Methodologically, this research orientation raises specific challenges, especially with regard to achieving sufficient closeness to practitioners.
+In response, the Interest Group encourages methodological innovation, including collaborative and mixed-method designs, action research interventions, as well as video-based and narrative approaches.

 Brief History

-The SAP Interest Group was proposed and inaugurated by Julia Balogun, Paula Jarzabkowski and Richard Whittington in 2009.
+The SAP Interest Group was proposed and inaugurated by Julia Balogun, Paula Jarzabkowski, and Richard Whittington in 2009.
 The first elections took place in summer 2010 and a formal Steering Committee was subsequently established.
-The interest group has been reviewed by the Academy of Management and approval has been granted for the following five years.
-Our continued growth depends on the activity of our membership and the number of submissions to our Interest Group.
-So if you want SAP to be successful, please submit to us!
+Over the years, the Interest Group has continually been reviewed and reapproved by the Academy of Management.
+Our continued success depends on the activity of our membership at and, equally so, beyond the AOM Annual Meeting.
+So if you want SAP to be successful, please submit your work for presentation at the Annual Meeting to us and become an engaged member!